Arts and Attractions Rise to New Heights in Bellingham

-With 14 breweries, Bellingham’s suds scene is hopping, but some are taking it to the next level.
-Twin Sisters Brewing Co. opened last year with a huge restaurant and extensive outdoor spaces that draw families.
+With more than a dozen breweries, Bellingham’s suds scene is hopping, but some are taking it to the next level.
+Twin Sisters Brewing Co. opened in 2018 with a huge restaurant and extensive outdoor spaces that draw families.
 And Bellingham Cider Co., an eco-conscious cidery and restaurant, features upscale bistro fare in a chic space with apple-box lighting fixtures.
-The restaurant is 100 percent solar, gets kale for its salads from a backyard farm just blocks away, and donates its used cooking oil to a local farmer who uses it as biofuel for his machinery and sells vegetables back to the restaurant.
+The restaurant is 100% solar, gets kale for its salads from a backyard farm just blocks away, and donates its used cooking oil to a local farmer who uses it as biofuel for his machinery and sells vegetables back to the restaurant.

-Evolve Chocolate + Cafe, newly installed inside Fairhaven’s Village Books, offers creative meals with complex flavors and overlooks Fairhaven Village Green.
+Evolve Chocolate + Cafe inside Fairhaven’s Village Books offers creative meals with complex flavors and overlooks Fairhaven Village Green.
 With a no-waste kitchen and monthly book readings featuring drinks and dishes inspired by characters, Evolve is a community favorite.

-Fairhaven’s Iron Rooster Bakery & Café rules the roost when it comes to European-inspired pastries.
-Their Mama Hen’s Nest, made from croissant dough and pastry cream, is a delight — one of many new treats and renovated treasures — found today in Bellingham.
+Fairhaven’s Iron Rooster Bakery rules the roost when it comes to European-inspired pastries.
+Their Mama Hen’s Nest, made from croissant dough and pastry cream, is a delight — one of many new treats and renovated treasures found today in Bellingham.

 – Written by Leslie Forsberg, last updated in September 2022.